iures/lego/docs/guides/CODING.md

 * To write concise code that can be better minified, we **use aliases internally** that map to the external API.
-* Use of argument **type annotations** for private internal APIs is not encouraged, unless it's an internal API that is used throughout Crowdtap CT.
+* Use of argument **type annotations** for private internal APIs is not encouraged, unless it's an internal API that is used throughout ct.